holabayor/hng-stage-5/README.md

 ## Usage

-1. Start a new recording by making a POST request to /start-recording.
-You will receive a videoId in the response.
+1. Start a new recording by making a POST request to `/start-recording`.
+You will receive a `videoId` in the response.

-2. Upload video chunks using POST requests to /upload-chunk.
+2. Upload video chunks using POST requests to `/upload-chunk`.
 Use the videoChunk field in a multipart/form-data form for each chunk.

-3. When recording is complete, stop the recording by making a POST request to /stop-recording.
-Include the videoId in the request body.
+3. When recording is complete, stop the recording by making a POST request to `/stop-recording`.
+Include the `videoId` in the request body.
 The video will be transcribed, and details will be returned.

-4. Retrieve video details, including transcription and subtitle data, by making a GET request to /videos/:id, where :id is the videoId obtained in step 1.
+4. Retrieve video details, including transcription and subtitle data, by making a GET request to `/videos/:id`, where `:id` is the `videoId` obtained in step 1.

 ## Author